 That’s why it’s essential to use the proper hair care routine to get your strands back in shape.
 If you’re not sure where to start, we can help.
-Ahead, we’re sharing tips on how to care for bleached-damaged hair, including the best shampoo and other products to help revive your mane.
+Ahead, we’re sharing tips on how to care for bleach-damaged hair, including the best purple shampoo and other products to help revive your mane.

 How To Care For Bleached Hair With Damage

-Tip #1: Use Color-Safe Products
+1. Use Color-Safe Products

-Once or twice a week, use a hydrating hair mask like the L’Oréal Paris Elvive Total Repair 5 Power Restore Multi Use Treatment in place of conditioner once or twice a week.
+Once or twice a week, use a hydrating hair mask like the L’Oréal Paris EverPure Sulfate-Free Signature Masque, Color Care Hair Mask in place of conditioner.
 It’s formulated with repair concentrates and proteins to help strengthen weak, brittle, and damaged hair.
 You can use it as a rinse-out mask in the shower or as a leave-in to repair current issues and protect against future damage.

-Tip #2: Use A Leave-In Treatment
+2. Use A Leave-In Treatment

-Tip #3: Fight Brassiness With A Purple Shampoo and Conditioner
+3. Fight Brassiness With A Purple Shampoo and Conditioner

-Tip #4: Use A Heat Protectant Before Styling
+4. Use A Heat Protectant Before Styling

-Tip #5: Shield Your Strands From The Sun
+5. Shield Your Strands From The Sun